alelievr/HDRP-Mobile/README.md

 # HDRP Mobile

-This project is a Unity package that allows HDRP to build on unsupported targets like Android and IOS
+This project is a Unity package that allows HDRP to build on unsupported targets like Android, IOS, and Switch.

 ## Disclamer